openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 - **ostree deployment**: TODO
 - **Rollback**: booting previous ostree commit due to greenboot assessing system to not be functional
 - **Upgrade**: running newer version of MicroShift than previously as a result of booting another ostree commit
-- **Downgrade**: running older version of MicroShift than previously as a result of booting another ostree commit
+- **Downgrade**: running older version of MicroShift than previously as a result of booting another ostree commit, not as part of a Rollback
 - **Backup**: backing up `/var/lib/microshift`
 - **Restore**: restoring `/var/lib/microshift`
 - **Version Metadata**: File residing in MicroShift data dir containing version of MicroShift that successfully started (cluster was healthy)